Peter Ashmore

 Refereed Journals

-Leduc, P., Peirce, S., Ashmore, P. (2019) 'Short Communication: Challenges and applications of structure-from-motion photogrammetry in a physical model of a braided river.'
-Earth Surface Dynamics.
-7, 97-106. https://doi.org/10.5194/esurf-7-97-2019.
+Leduc, P., Peirce, S. & Ashmore, P. (2019).
+"Short Communication: Challenges and applications of structure-from-motion photogrammetry in a physical model of a braided river."
+Earth Surface Dynamics, 7, 97-106. https://doi.org/10.5194/esurf-7-97-2019.

-Middleton, L., Ashmore, P., Leduc, P., Sjogren, D. (2018) 'Rates of planimetric change in a proglacial gravel-bed braided river: field measurement and physical modeling.'
-Earth Surface Processes and Landforms.
-DOI:10.1002/esp.4528.
+Middleton, L., Ashmore, P., Leduc, P. & Sjogren, D. (2019).
+"Rates of planimetric change in a proglacial gravel-bed braided river: field measurement and physical modeling."
+Earth Surface Processes and Landforms, 44: 752-765.

-Peirce, S., Ashmore, P., Leduc, P. (2018) 'Evolution of grain size distributions and bed mobility during hydrographs in gravel-bed braided rivers'.
-Accepted with revisions, January 2018.
-Earth Surface Processes and Landforms.
-43, 2371–2383.
-DOI: 10.1002/esp.4400.
+Peirce, S., Ashmore, P. & Leduc, P. (2019).
+"Evolution of grain size distributions and bed mobility during hydrographs in gravel-bed braided rivers."
+Earth Surface Processes and Landforms, 44: 304–316.

-Peirce, S., Ashmore, P., Leduc, P. (2018) 'Variability in the morphological active width: results from physical models of gravel-bed braided rivers.'
-Earth Surface Processes and Landforms.
+Peirce, S., Ashmore, P. & Leduc, P. (2018).
+"Variability in the morphological active width: results from physical models of gravel-bed braided rivers."
+Earth Surface Processes and Landforms, 43, 2371–2383.
 DOI: 10.1002/esp.4400.

-Ashmore, P., Peirce, S., & Leduc, P. (2018) 'Expanding the “Active Layer”: Discussion of Church and Haschenburger (2017) What Is the “Active Layer”?'
-Water Resources Research 53, 5–10, Doi:10.1002/2016WR019675.
-Water Resources Research, 54, 1425–1427. https://doi.org/10.1002/2017WR022438.
+Ashmore, P., Peirce, S. & Leduc, P. (2018).
+"Expanding the “Active Layer”: Discussion of Church and Haschenburger (2017) What Is the “Active Layer”?"
+Water Resources Research 53, 5–10, Water Resources Research, 54, 1425–1427. https://doi.org/10.1002/2017WR022438.

-Leduc, P., Ashmore, P. Sjogren, D. (2017) 'Technical note: Ground-based remote sensing of a mountain stream: measuring stage and water width using a simple time-lapse camera.'
-Hydrology and Earth System Science. https://doi.org/10.5194/hess-2017-285.
+Leduc, P., Ashmore, P. & Sjogren, D. (2017).
+"Technical note: Ground-based remote sensing of a mountain stream: measuring stage and water width using a simple time-lapse camera."
+Hydrology and Earth System Science, https://doi.org/10.5194/hess-2017-285.

-Gardner, T., Ashmore, P., Leduc, P. (2017) 'Morpho-sedimentary characteristics of proximal gravel braided river deposits in a Froude-scaled physical model.'
+Gardner, T., Ashmore, P. & Leduc, P. (2017).
+"Morpho-sedimentary characteristics of proximal gravel braided river deposits in a Froude-scaled physical model."
 Sedimentology, 65, 877-896.
 DOI:10.1111/sed.12409.

-Pike, L., Gaskin, S., and Ashmore, P. (2017) 'Flume tests on fluvial erosion mechanisms in till‐bed channels.'
+Pike, L., Gaskin, S. and Ashmore, P. (2017).
+"Flume tests on fluvial erosion mechanisms in till‐bed channels."
 Earth Surf.
 Process.
 Landforms, 43: 259–270.
-DOI: 10.1002/esp.4240.
+DOI:10.1002/esp.4240.

-Ashmore, P. and Dodson, B. (2016) 'Urbanizing physical geography.'
-The Canadian Geographer.
+Ashmore, P. and Dodson, B. (2016).
+"Urbanizing physical geography."
+The Canadian Geographer, 61, 102-106.
 DOI: 10111/cag12318.

-Thayer, J.B., Ashmore, P. (2016) 'Floodplain morphology, sedimentology, and development processes of a partially alluvial channel.'
+Thayer, J.B. & Ashmore, P. (2016).
+"Floodplain morphology, sedimentology, and development processes of a partially alluvial channel."
 Geomorphology, 269, 160-174. http://dx.doi.org/10.1016/j.geomorph.2016.06.040.

-Métivier, F., Devauchelle, O., Chauvet, H., Lajeunesse, E., Meunier, P., Blanckaert, K., Ashmore, P., Zhang, Z., Fan, Y., Liu, Y., Dong, Z., Ye, B. (2016) 'Geometry of meandering and braided gravel-bed threads from the Bayanbulak Grassland, Tianshan, P. R. China.'
-Earth Surface Dynamics, 4, 273-283.
+Métivier, F., Devauchelle, O., Chauvet, H., Lajeunesse, E., Meunier, P., Blanckaert, K., Ashmore, P., Zhang, Z., Fan, Y., Liu, Y., Dong, Z. & Ye, B. (2016).
+"Geometry of meandering and braided gravel-bed threads from the Bayanbulak Grassland, Tianshan, P. R. China."
+Earth Surface Dynamics, 4, 273-283. https://doi.org/10.5194/esurf-4-273-2016.

 Chapters in Books

-Ashmore, P. (2018) 'Transforming Toronto’s rivers: a socio-geomorphic perspective' in R. Lave, C. Biermann, S. Lane (Eds).
-Handbook of Critical Physical Geography (Palgrave, New York) 23: 485- 511.
+Ashmore, P. (2018).
+"Transforming Toronto’s rivers: a socio-geomorphic perspective." in R. Lave, C. Biermann, S. Lane (Eds).
+Handbook of Critical Physical Geography (Palgrave, New York) 23: 485-511.